atariskorpion/as-atom-custom-elements-snippets/README.md

-### atom-template-collection
+### atom-snippets-custom-elements

-A collection of custom templates for different coding tasks.
+A collection of custom snippets for coding custom elements.